Main LinksHome Page

 PLEASE check back for any further updates.

-Since I am now 71 years OLD, I am no longer motivated to train for this ride.
+Since I am now 73 years OLD, I am no longer motivated to train for this ride.
 I missed riding up in 2018 due to what I call a knee attack.
 My artificial knee gave me such pain I could only hop on the other leg.
 My GP and Specialist do not know what the problem is.
 I think it has something to do with my real knee cap that somehow lossens up.
 It takes me about 10 days to be able to walk again.
-This year (2019), tLw, I will most likely be taking my trike up (at a LOT slower, leisurely pace.
+In future years, tLw, I will most likely be taking my trike up at a LOT slower, leisurely pace.
 I triked up on August 3rd 2019.
 My trike and contents weighed 67 lbs and I weighed 172 lbs for a total of 239 lbs.
 Due to my being overweight and the very hot and humid conditions for the first 3rd (the steepest part) of this ride I took 4 hours and ten minutes, my WORST time ever.
 I was unable to cycle or trike up in 2020 and 2021 due to the US Canada Border being closed due to the Covid19 insane overkill 'health' rules. tLw, I may do another attempt with my touring bike some time in 2022 once the Covid19phobia and insanity stops!
 Please E-mail me if you are interested in coming along.
 The most important criterion is the weather forecast and it must be a Saturday since it is nearly impossible to get free parking in Victoria on a week day.
-When I did my last ride in August of 2017 I also hiked Hurricane Hill and left a photo of my deceased daughter, Lisa at the summit.
+When I did a previous ride in August of 2017 I also hiked Hurricane Hill and left a photo of my deceased daughter, Lisa at the summit.
 She had always wanted to do the ride with me.
-A few photos of this ride are viewable here My next ride will be my 31th ride to the top (4 with my trike) and my 26th year of doing this.
-Since I am now 71, if I can do this ride so can you.
+A few photos of this ride are viewable here My next ride would be my 32th ride to the top (5 with my trike) and my 26th year of doing this.
+Since I am now 73, if I can do this ride so can you.